 This doesn’t have to be the case.

 Armed with the right questions and knowledge, companies can ensure they get the most value out of their monitoring service by focusing on the key elements that are going to deliver their desired outcomes.

 The 5 key consideration before choosing a monitoring provider

 We offer you 5 important things to consider when choosing a monitoring provider.

 1. Consolidated vs segmented

-With the rise of social media, greater media anarchy and the increasing interconnectivity of stakeholders, the number of channels talking about your company, competitors and issues has multiplied.
+With the rise of social media, greater media anarchy and the increasing interconnectivity of stakeholders, the number of channels talking about your company, competitors and issues have multiplied.

 However, with content increasingly available in digital formats, it has never been easier to monitor everything in one place – print, online, broadcast and social media.

-This is both more cost effective (digitisation has led to commoditisation – which means you should not be paying a premium for your monitoring) and smarter – these channels don’t operate in silos themselves but rather influence and amplify one another’s content.
+This is both more cost-effective (digitization has led to commoditization – which means you should not be paying a premium for your monitoring) and smarter – these channels don’t operate in silos themselves but rather influence and amplify one another’s content.